bbc/object-based-media-schema/docs/SCHEMA.md

         ]
     }
  ```
- The above denotes that the playback engine should pause for 1 second before before playing back this representation.
+ The above denotes that the playback engine should pause for 1 second after playing back this representation and before moving on to the next element.

 #### Behaviour types